ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 lerna bootstrap
 ```

 Running Lerna may take a while because it installs all package dependencies.
-It will be improved soon thanks to [dependency hoisting](https://github.com/lerna/lerna/pull/507).

 Now, all CKEditor packages (except the [dev tools](https://github.com/ckeditor/ckeditor5-dev)) should be cross-symlinked: